Generic Inference in Latent Gaussian Process Models

 \section{Experiments}

 In this section we analyze the behavior of our model on a wide range of experiments involving small-scale to large-scale datasets.
 The main aim of the experiments is to evaluate the performance of the model when considering different likelihoods and different dataset sizes.
-We furthermore elaborate how the performance is affected by the density and location of inducing points, and how the performance of batch and stochastic optimization compare.
-We first evaluate the algorithm using five small-scale datasets ($N<1,300$) under different likelihood models and number of inducing points (section~\ref{sec:small_expr}).
-Then, using medium-scale experiments ($N<70,000$), we compare stochastic and batch optimization settings, and determine the effect of learning the location of inducing points on the performance (section~\ref{sec:med_expr}).
-Finally, we apply \savigp to a large-scale dataset involving the prediction of airline delays, and we compare the convergence properties of our algorithm to models that leverage full knowledge of the likelihood model (section~\ref{sec:larg_expr}).
-Before proceeding with the experimental set-up, we give details of our implementation which uses \gpu{s}.
+We analyze how our algorithm's performance is affected by the density and location of the inducing variables, and how the performance of batch and stochastic optimization compare.